 SECTION 3.
-Provision of Annual Reports; Audited Financial Statements.
+Provision of Annual Reports.

-- (a) Not later than seven months following the end of each Fiscal Year of the Commonwealth, commencing with the Fiscal Year ending June 30, 2010, the Commonwealth shall, or shall cause the Dissemination Agent (if different from the Commonwealth) to, provide to the Municipal Securities Rulemaking Board via EMMA an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement.
+(a) Not later than seven months following the end of each Fiscal Year of the Commonwealth, commencing with the Fiscal Year ending June 30, 2011, the Commonwealth shall, or shall cause the Dissemination Agent (if different from the Commonwealth) to, provide to each Repository an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement.
 Not later than 10 days prior to said date, the Commonwealth shall provide the Annual Report to the Dissemination Agent (if applicable).
-In each case, the Annual Report (i) may be submitted as a single document or as separate documents comprising a package, (ii) may cross-reference other information as provided in Section 4 of this Disclosure Agreement, and (iii) shall include such financial statements as may be required by the Rule. - (b) The annual financial statements of the Commonwealth shall be prepared on the basis of generally accepted accounting principles and will be audited.
-Copies of the audited annual financial statements, which may be filed separately from the Annual Report, will be filed with the Municipal Securities Rulemaking Board via EMMA when they become publicly available. - (c) If the Commonwealth fails to provide an Annual Report by the date required in subsection (a) hereof, or to file its audited annual financial statements with the Municipal Securities Rulemaking Board via EMMA when they become publicly available, the Commonwealth shall send an appropriate notice to the Municipal Securities Rulemaking Board via EMMA in substantially the form attached hereto as Exhibit A, or in such form as may be provided by the MSRB as the applicable form for filing such notice via EMMA.
+In each case, the Annual Report (i) may be submitted as a single document or as separate documents comprising a package, (ii) may cross-reference other information as provided in Section 4 of this Disclosure Agreement and (iii) shall include such financial statements as may be required by the Rule.

+(b) The annual financial statements of the Commonwealth shall be prepared on the basis of generally accepted accounting principles and will be audited.
+Copies of the audited annual financial statements, which may be filed separately from the Annual Report, will be filed with the Repositories when they become publicly available.

+(c) If the Commonwealth fails to provide an Annual Report to the Repositories by the date required in subsection (a) hereof, or to file its audited financial statements with the Repositories when the become publicly available, the Commonwealth shall send appropriate notice to the Municipal Securities Rulemaking Board in substantially the form attached hereto as Schedule 1.

 SECTION 4.
 Content of Annual Reports.
-Each Annual Report required to be filed hereunder shall include, at a minimum, the information referred to in Exhibit B as it relates to the Commonwealth, all with a view toward assisting Participating Underwriters in complying with the Rule.
-Any or all of such information may be incorporated by reference from other documents, including official statements containing information with respect to the Commonwealth, which have been filed with the Municipal Securities Rulemaking Board, or the Securities and Exchange Commission.
+Each Annual Report required to be filed hereunder shall include, at a minimum, the information referred to in Schedule 2 as it relates to the Commonwealth, all with a view toward assisting Participating Underwriters in complying with the Rule.
+Any and all of such information may be incorporated by reference from other documents, including official statements containing information with respect to the Commonwealth, which have been filed with each of the Repositories or the Securities and Exchange Commission.
 If the document incorporated by reference is a final official statement, it must be available from the Municipal Securities Rulemaking Board.
 The Commonwealth shall clearly identify each such other document so incorporated by reference.

 SECTION 5.
-Notice of Rating Changes.
-The Commonwealth will provide in a timely manner to the Authority notice of any changes in the ratings of the Commonwealth's general obligation bonds by the rating agencies requested by the Commonwealth to rate such bonds.
+Notice of Ratings Changes.
+The Commonwealth will provide in a timely manner to the Virginia Public School Authority notice of any changes in the ratings of the Commonwealth's general obligation bonds by the ratings agencies requested by the Commonwealth to rate such bonds.